BROOKLYN COMPREHENSIVE CARE CENTER

 Here For You

-Fully equipped laboratory and vaccination
+** Fully equipped laboratory.

 Preventive Medicine including vaccination